drchrispinnock/gcp-node-example/article.md

 3. Modify the postinstall script so that the Tezos node runs on mainnet

 4. Modify your script from 2 to setup 3 nodes - one in USA, one in Europe and one in Japan.

+5. Although we set up our original server to allow connections on 9732 for the Tezos Gossip network, the GCP firewall will prevent the connections.
+How do you add a rule to allow it?

 Hints:
 - Pick three zones from the GCP list